freezy/dmd-extensions/LibDmd/Output/Virtual/AlphaNumeric/README.md

 ## Setup

-In order to enable alphanumeric rendering, set the flag to true in DmdDevice.ini:
+In order to enable alphanumeric rendering, set the flag to true in `DmdDevice.ini`:

 ```ini
 [alphanumeric]